-Prerequisite: FS 343 or LE 343 (Same as LE 351).
+Prerequisite: FS 343 or LE 343.
 Crosslisted as: LE 351.

 FS 353 - Criminalistics & Crime Scene Investigations II (3)

 Advanced criminalistics and crime scene investigation.
 A detailed review of current methodology of collection, processing and court presentation of evidence.
 Analysis of the roles of law enforcement and forensic scientists.